jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 <center>
 Copyright (C) 2002-2011 - LinuxWacom

+<small>Permission is granted to copy, distribute and/or modify this
+document

-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU GENERAL PUBLIC LICENSE as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
-A copy of the license is included in the section entitled [GNU Free Document License](/wiki/Linuxwacom_HOWTO#GNU_Free_Document_License "wikilink").
+under the terms of the GNU GENERAL PUBLIC LICENSE as published by the

+Free Software Foundation; either version 2 of the License, or

+(at your option) any later version.
+A copy of the license is included in

+the section entitled [GNU Free Document License](/wiki/Linuxwacom_HOWTO#GNU_Free_Document_License "wikilink").</small>

 </center>
 Introduction